m4k2/foundry-ctf-template/README.md

 ## Set Up

 - Create a .env file in the root directory with `RPC_URL` and `PRIVATE_KEY` (these will be used for submission scripts)
+- Run the commande `source .env` to update these new env variable.
 - Add your RPC url to the `foundry.toml` file (this will be used to fork for tests)

 ## Running Challenges